brunomarcosluz/android-master-dev/README.md

 # Android Master Dev

-## My journey to master all four elements of Android
+## My journey to master all four elements of Android (pt-br version)